List of The Adventures of Tintin characters: Dr. Krollspell

 Dr. Krollspell is a German doctor and associate of Tintin's enemy Rastapopoulos in Flight 714 to Sydney, but he later changes sides when it is in his best interest to turn from his employer.
 Krollspell is an ex-Nazi scientist, probably based on Josef Mengele or Adolf Hitler's personal doctor, Theodor Morell.
-In an interview, Hergé himself suggested that Krollspell had worked in a concentration camp—Flight 714 to Sydney having been published some 20 years after the war.
+In an interview, Hergé suggested that Krollspell had worked in a concentration camp—Flight 714 to Sydney having been published some 20 years after the war.
 The name "Krollspell" is Brussels dialect for krulspeld, which means "hair curler".

 Dr. Krollspell is the head of a psychiatric clinic in New Delhi (Cairo in the English version).
 He developed a truth serum that Rastapopoulos intends to use on kidnapped millionaire Laszlo Carreidas in order to learn where Carreidas had left a large part of his personal fortune.
-However, when Rastapopoulos was injected with the serum by accident and "confessed" that he planned to eliminate Krollspell rather than pay him for his assistance, Krollspell joined forces with Tintin and his allies to try to escape from the island.
+However, when Rastapopoulos was injected with the serum by accident and "confessed" that he planned to eliminate Krollspell, rather than pay him for his assistance, Krollspell joined forces with Tintin and his allies to try to escape from the island.
 Before the eruption of the volcano, Krollspell is taken away by the aliens along with Rastapopoulos and his gang.
 By the end of the adventure, a news programme announces that Krollspell was found near his clinic with no memory of how he got there.

 Krollspell is depicted in some sketches of the unfinished Tintin and Alph-Art.